 Stereo sound has almost completely replaced mono because of the improved audio quality that stereo provides.

 Mono sound is preferred in radiotelephone communications, telephone networks, and radio stations dedicated to talk shows and conversations, public address system, hearing aids.
 Stereo sound is preferred for listening to music, in theaters, radio stations dedicated to music, FM broadcasting and Digital Audio Broadcasting (DAB).

-Until the 1940s mono sound recording was popular and most of the recording was done in mono even though two-channel audio system was demonstrated by Clément Ader as early as 1881.
-In November 1940 Walt Disney's Fantasia, the first commercial motion picture with stereophonic sound was released.
+Until the 1940s mono sound recording was popular and most of the recording was done in mono even though the two-channel audio system was demonstrated by Clément Ader in as early as 1881.
+In November 1940 Walt Disney's Fantasia became the first commercial motion picture with stereophonic sound.
 With the advent of magnetic tapes the usage of stereo sound became easier.
 In the 1960s albums were released as both monaural LPs and stereo LPs because people still had their old mono players and the radio station were mostly AM.
 Similarly movies were released in both versions because some theaters were not equipped with stereo speakers systems.
 Today no monaural standards exist for 8-track tape and compact disc and all films are released in stereophonic sound.

 Stereo recording is done with two or more special microphones.
 The stereo effect is achieved by careful placement of microphone receiving different sound pressure levels accordingly even the loudspeakers need to have the capability to produce the stereo and they also need to be positioned carefully.
 These sound systems have two or more independent audio signal channels.
 The signals have a specific level and phase relationship to each other so that when played back through a suitable reproduction system, there will be an apparent image of the original sound source.
 It is expensive and it requires skill to record stereo sound.
 There are following methods of recording in stereo-